Antoine-Élisabeth-Cléophas Dareste de la Chavanne

 Antoine-Élisabeth-Cléophas Dareste de la Chavanne (28 October 1820 – 6 August 1882) was a French historian born in Paris, of an old Lyon family.
-His reputation rests on his authoritative major work, Histoire de France, published in nine volumes (1865–79).
+He was the brother of Camille and Rodolphe Dareste de la Chavanne.

+Biography

 Educated at the École des Chartes in Paris, he became professor in the faculty of letters at Grenoble in 1844, and in 1849 at Lyon, where he remained nearly thirty years.
 He died at Lucenay-lès-Aix (Nièvre département).